shay1995a/BreachFinder/README.md

 was tested on windows should work on linux as well

-In order to make it work please do the following after coloning:
+In order to make it work please do the following after cloning:

 pip3 install -r requirements.txt